-CHRIST (Deemed to be University) is pleased to announce an innovative post-graduate program in Finance Management offered by the Department of Management studies.
+CHRIST (Deemed to be University) is pleased to announce an innovative post-graduate program in Finance Management offered by the School of Business and Management.
 The program is intended to support students who wish to pursue a professional career in the area of finance.
 There is a need of manpower to competently handle financial management and investment functions of the industry.
 Due to dearth of qualified personnel, the industry, quite often depend on inexperienced professionals.
 MBA (FM) course is designed to cater to the need of the industry by supplying manpower with super specialization in the area finance.

 Master of Business Administration (Finance Management) is a two-year (4 Semesters) program, specializing on various aspects of finance, including financial analysis and control.
 It also lays emphasis on relevant areas of Accounting, Taxation, Strategic finance, Capital markets and Investment.
 The program involves theoretical and case study modules and an internship of 45-60 days in financial analysis and financial management.
 The program is designed to meet the global demand for financial engineers who can understand sophisticated new financial products, model their cash-flows, price them accurately, using rigorous mathematical and computational tools, and trade and manage the risk arising from such products.
 The demand stems from a wide spectrum of financial functions: accounting and taxation, investment banking, securities & commodities trading, financial modeling, risk management, financial consulting, catastrophic insurance and applied research.